ddubny/ddubny.github.io/_pages/about.md

 As a first discipline, this is how I got into information technology.
 In particular, I am interested in <span style='background-color:#ffafe681'> Digital Curation </span> and <span style='background-color:#fffb8267'> Computational Social Science </span>.

-◾ **Pychologyt**
+◾ **Psychology**
 It started as a way to help a student government partner who was depressed.
 I currently use it to analyze behavioral and Physiological data.

+◾ **Statistics**
-◾ It will help me design the research.
+It will help me design the research.
 Plus, I can use Big-data analytics and Machine Learning method.

+◾ **Data Curation**
-◾ It is a specialized career within informatics.
+It is a specialized career within informatics.
 It's about gathering the data what I need, storytelling it, and putting it into meaningful visualizations.